lehtoneo/Mazesolver/README.md

+# Mazesolver

-# Algorithms and datastructures project
+Algorithms and datastructures project.